yejiahaoderek/cs124/docs/design.md

 ## Third Iteration User Testing
 During our user testing we asked our participants to interact with our new features.
 One thing that came up was trying to deselect a priority, or to set is back to 0.
 We originally had not planned for that option.
 Once a non-zero priority level was selected, the user had to choose between the non-zero options.
 We realized that this was a feature most users would want, or would get frustrated by when they can't deselect their option.
 We implemented a double tap feature, where if the user selects a priority level, then selects it again, it will deselect.

+## Fourth Iteration Design Process
+For our process, we first went back to the drawing board to design a mockup of what we wanted our app to look like and function with multiple lists.
+We decided that to have a “landing page” where users can see all of their lists at once.
+Here, users can add, delete, and rename lists.

+One of the decisions we had to consider was where to put the delete button for these lists.
+We considered putting it to the right of each list name, similar to our tasks, but realized that it is more intuitive to have an arrow button that takes us to see the list items, rather than a delete button.
+We decided to have a select button that would allow users to delete lists by checking on which ones to delete.

+To rename a list, we decided to have the user tap on a list name, which would take them into edit mode.
+This is the same for when users rename tasks within a list.
+In order to see the task items in the list, the user must tap on the arrow button.

+When selecting the lists, we thought of a few options for displaying which lists were selected.
+At first, when the user clicks on a list, the list would darken.
+This worked well for users with a mouse or touch screen.
+However, when we tested this with a keyboard, it was complicated because of how we implemented rename.
+When tabbing through buttons on the keyboard, the user was automatically taken to rename the list, rather than select it.
+Our solution was to use checkboxes in select mode, to avoid this confusion when on keyboard.
+When something is checked in select mode, the checkmark appears in addition to darkening the list when selected.

+Another design decision we considered was how we wanted our app to look on different screen sizes.
+We decided that when the screen was wide enough comparatively to the height (landscape mode), the display would change to having two columns: one for the incomplete tasks and one for the completed tasks.
+However, even in landscape modes, if the text size is too large, the display will revert to the normal layout so that the text is not squished.
+We considered where to put the hide/show button in the two column layout.
+In our normal layout, the hide/show button acted as the divider between the To-Do and Completed sections.
+We decided to put it underneath the To-Do section, similar to the normal layout.
+When the Completed section is hidden, the To-Do section spans the entire width of the screen.
+We kept the add new task bar pinned at the bottom of the screen so that it was consistent with the vertical layout, users wouldn’t have to scroll, and it spanned the length of the screen longer text can still be seen while typing.

+## Fourth Iteration User testing
+We asked users to interact with our app, focusing on the new features and functionalities.
+The users automatically understood what to do on our new landing page.
+They all created a new list name, rather than typing a task item.
+They understood they needed to click on the arrow in order to open the list.
+Once in the list, one user was confused by the "You don’t have any To-Do now" notification text.
+They hovered over it and noticed it changed color and clicked on it, trying to add a new task.
+We removed the change in color when hovering to fix this problem.

+One user was confused by the priority levels.
+They clicked on a priority level, and did not understand their purpose, and so clicked the back button to the landing page.
+They then clicked on the list to see if anything happened, which there was not because they did not click done to save their changes, which is what we wanted.
+We considered whether to disable the back button when in edit mode, but decided to keep it as is because going back is an important function.
+We thought of the case where the user accidentally taps on a item, but needs to go back to another list.
+We believe that taking the time to click cancel in order to go back to the lists is more fustrating than clicking back to realize your changes were not saved.
+We also think that misclicking an item is more common than misclicking back while in edit mode.